i11g/i11g-new.github.io/index.markdown

 Who am I

-I am a dedicated learner with broad interests ranging from [project management](/projects) in different areas including workplace development, finance, logistics and archiving to [supramolecular chemistry](/Publications/) and [QA automation engineering](/projects/).
-Recently, my attention and learning enthusiasm has focused on the field of Computer Science and especially on Automation testing and .NET.
+I'm a dedicated learner with a passion for exploring diverse fields, ranging from [project management](/projects) and [supramolecular chemistry](/Publications/) to computer science and QA Automation testing

+I thrive on curiosity and love diving deep into different fields and subjects.
+Currently, I'm focusing my learning journey on automation testing and .NET development.